Posted on

 Boundaries exist to help people set healthy limits on what is acceptable in relationships.
 Healthy boundaries with a person who struggles with addiction can be a challenge.
-As the addiction worsens, the ability to set healthy boundaries may fail time and again, in a gradual degradation process which can leave others feeling powerless.
+As the addiction worsens, the ability to set healthy boundaries may fail time and again, in a gradual degradation process that can leave others feeling powerless.
 Codependency may develop as a result.
-Learn how to set healthy boundaries with a loved one who has addiction and what to do if it becomes unmanageable.
+Learn how to set healthy boundaries with a loved one who has an addiction and what to do if it becomes unmanageable.

-A boundary is set at one’s own limit-an invisible line which others are not allowed to cross.
+A boundary is set at one’s own limit-an invisible line that others are not allowed to cross.
 When crossed, action is taken to protect the boundary.
-For instance, an individual in a relationship may not allow others to give put downs.
+For instance, an individual in a relationship may not allow others to give put-downs.
 If a person crosses the line, the individual with the boundary will respond by letting the person know that behavior is not tolerated.
 It takes courage to stand by one’s own words and continue to feel respected in a relationship, particularly with a person who struggles with addiction.

 Four key elements exist which can help an individual maintain healthy boundaries while in a relationship with a person who has addiction.